BuildEmpire/apartment/README.md

 php artisan migrate
 ```

-This will apply all the standard Lumen migrations to the public schema ONLY and the apartment migrations to all the
+This will apply all the standard Lumen migrations to the public schema ONLY and all the apartment migrations to all the
-apartment schemas available and NOT the public one.
+schemas available and NOT to public.

 <b>Important:</b> The public database will not contain any of the apartment migrations.
 If you want the public schema to
 contain similar migrations to your apartments simple create a standard migration matching your apartments migrations.